ZCube/bitnami-compat/scripts/README-tail.md

 This repository contains sources, binaries and recipes from Bitnami and other software.
 Each software has its own license.

-These images are not well tested.

-This repository is considered for personal use only.

 This repository lacks support for production use.

 This repository is provided as is.